 Firefox’s security offerings have improved over the years, and the Mozilla Foundation offers a “bug bounty” to researchers who discover severe security issues with Firefox.

-Parent company Mozilla Foundation is a non-profit organization, and doesn’t track and sell user data like some other companies do. (::COUGH!:: GOOGLE! ::COUGH!::)
+Parent company Mozilla Foundation is a non-profit organization and doesn’t track and sell user data as some other companies do. (::COUGH!:: GOOGLE! ::COUGH!::)

 Safari is the default browser on Apple’s iOS and macOS device platforms.
 The browser is not available on other platforms, making it an Apple-only experience.